 For a GCSE or IGCSE: Around 8 hours per week, plus additional time to complete assignments.

 For an A level: Around 15 hours per week, plus additional time to complete assignments.

 One of the things our students tell us they value most is the flexibility of NEC’s courses.
 Your course and tutor support is available to you for up to 24 months and extensions are possible, so if you find that you can’t meet your original expectations, you can aim for the following year.
 This does not apply to our Structured Fast Track A levels.

-If you choose to study one of our structured Fast Track A levels in biology, chemistry, physics or maths, then these courses do incur additional costs, which are included within your course fee.
+If you choose to study one of our structured Fast Track A levels in biology, chemistry, physics, maths or psychology then these courses do incur additional costs, which are included within your course fee.
 This is due to the specifically designed structure and additional support students will receive whilst taking these subjects.
 Full details can be found on the Fast Track A level course pages.